 Maths at Hardwicke Academy

-Mathematics is an important creative discipline that helps us to understand and change the World.
+Mathematics is an important creative discipline that helps us to understand and change the World, we want to inspire everyone to SHINE.
 We want all pupils at Hardwicke Academy to experience the beauty, power and enjoyment of mathematics and develop a sense of curiosity about the subject.

 We aim for all pupils to: